-In the context of the ILRP and the development of its Waste Discharge Requirements' general orders, groundwater vulnerability has become a highly controversial concept.
-Part of the controversy is caused by the difficulty of agreeing on a definition, plus the difficulty of spatially determining areas of different vulnerability.
+In the context of the ILRP and the development of its waste discharge requirements general orders, groundwater vulnerability has become a highly controversial concept.
+Part of the controversy is caused by the difficulty to agree on a definition, plus the difficulty to spatially determine areas of different vulnerability.
 The term itself is confusing.
 In many cases, vulnerability of an aquifer is better characterized as "rapidly responding" to a given input signal (e.g., a waste discharge to land) and the "degree of signal attenuation" that occurs between the point of discharge and point of interest within the aquifer system.
-However, some authors refer to these properties as the aquifer's "sensitivity".
+However, some authors refer to these properties as the aquifer's sensitivity.
 Clearly, vadose zone physical, hydraulic and chemical properties are important variables that determine aquifer vulnerability, and so are aquifer characteristics.
 Unfortunately, there is very little quantitative information on these properties, with the exception of highly investigated sites.

-CVRWQCB defined "high vulnerability area" in Attachment E to R5-2012-0116-R2.
-This definition is the basis of the High Vulnerability Areas Methodology:
+CVRWQCB defined 'high vulnerability area' in Attachment E to R5-2012-0116-R2.
+This definition is the basis of the High Vulnerability Areas Methodology.